 Trim the seam allowance, turn the tube inside out, and press it.
 Now you will no longer have raw edges for your outer binding piece of fabric.

-Another option for binding is to use a wide piece of ribbon and then you don’t have to worry about unfinished edges.
+Another option for how to bind a book is to use a wide piece of ribbon and then you don’t have to worry about unfinished edges.

 Then glue down the ends of the binding to the inside of the book fabric…